Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

   ```
 Of course, you can choose to mount a different path instead of `/alluxio_ufs`.
 Please make sure it is writable by the user the Docker image is run as.
-> Note: Alluxio v2.1 Docker image runs as user `alluxio` by default.
+> Note: From version 2.1 on, Alluxio Docker image runs as user `alluxio` by default.
 It has UID 1000 and GID 1000.

 ## Launch Alluxio Containers for Master and Worker